roblox-csharp/roblox-cs/RobloxCS/README.md

 ## To-do
 - Inheritance chains 🤮
-- Destructuring
 - The rest of the built-in libraries
-- Omit `require` if only types are used from the import
 - Macro number `Parse()` methods to `tonumber()`
 - Macro `IEnumerable<T>` (or `Array`?) methods
 - Classes/structs/interfaces nested in classes/structs/interfaces